quickdon/DeltaMol/README.md

-Architectures can be swapped without editing the YAML by passing `--model transformer`, `--model hybrid`, `--model schnet`, or `--model se3` on the CLI; the flag respects the same residual training flow used by the baseline so SE(3) Transformer runs participate in delta-learning alongside the hybrid potential.
+Architectures can be swapped without editing the YAML by passing `--model transformer`, `--model hybrid`, `--model schnet`, `--model dimenet`, or `--model se3` on the CLI; the flag respects the same residual training flow used by the baseline so SE(3) Transformer runs participate in delta-learning alongside the hybrid potential.
 Additional overrides for depth (`--transformer-layers`, `--gcn-layers`, `--se3-layers`), width (`--hidden-dim`, `--ffn-dim`, `--num-heads`), and SE(3) distance embeddings (`--se3-distance-embedding`) keep experiments flexible without needing to duplicate configuration files.
 When